The Ultimate How-to Guide to Getting Started in Cybersecurity

 The Private Sector

 Right now, your private information can be found in all kinds of applications and platforms.
 For example, your credit card information is saved in rideshare applications or food delivery services.
-Your health and biometric data is stored in smartwatches and fitness apps.
+Your health and biometric data are stored in smartwatches and fitness apps.
 Your private pictures are stockpiled in digital format on cloud servers.

 We trust the companies that create these applications to shield our data and keep it secure, and many businesses have made cybersecurity an absolute priority.
 According to some projections, companies will spend over $1 trillion on digital security, globally, through 2021.